Paternalism and Deliberation: An Experiment on Making Formal Rules: Experimental design

 \subsection{Chooser experiment}

 Choosers participate in a two-day survey.
 At some point during these two days---as determined by treatment, see below---Choosers play the Bomb Risk Elicitation Task \citep[BRET,][]{crosetto2013bomb} with the highest stakes ever reported in the literature.
 Our BRET works as follows: Choosers are faced with 25 boxes.
 Each box contains \$20 to be collected by the Chooser.
-They can open whichever and as many boxes as they like, but one randomly selected box contains a “bomb.”\footnote{In our experiment, the word “curveball” was used instead of “bomb,” because the word “bomb” can carry negative associations.
-The Cambridge Dictionary lists the metaphorical use of the word “curveball” as implying, in American English, “something such as a question or event that is surprising or unexpected, and therefore difficult to deal with” (\url{https://dictionary.cambridge.org/dictionary/english/curveball}, accessed \today).} If the one box containing the “bomb” is opened, all earnings are eviscerated, leaving the Chooser with no payment from the BRET.
+Choosers decide how many (or, optionally, which specific) boxes to open; one randomly selected box contains a ``bomb.''\footnote{In our experiment, the word ``curveball'' was used instead of ``bomb,'' because the word ``bomb'' can carry negative associations.
+The Cambridge Dictionary lists the metaphorical use of the word ``curveball'' as implying, in American English, ``something such as a question or event that is surprising or unexpected, and therefore difficult to deal with'' (\url{https://dictionary.cambridge.org/dictionary/english/curveball}, accessed \today).} If the box containing the ``bomb'' is among those opened, all earnings are eviscerated, leaving the Chooser with no payment from the BRET.
 Choosers learn these rules on day 1 of the survey.
 While the BRET is ordinarily used to measure risk preferences, we use it to provide an intuitive game of risk taking.